pazz/alot/docs/settings.rst

 files, the hooks-file for user provided python code and the mailcap, defining shellcomands as handlers for files of certain mime types.

-Mime handler can be looked up using :func:`alot.settings.get_mime_handler`.
+Alot sets up :class:`FallbackConfigParser` objects to access the configs of alot and notmuch`.
-Alot sets up :class:`FallbackConfigParser` objects to access the configs of alot and notmuch` and a :class:`HookManager` object to access hooks.
+Hooks can be accessed via :meth:`AlotConfigParser.get_hook` and MIME handlers can be looked up using :func:`alot.settings.get_mime_handler`.

 +----------------+-----------------------------------+------------------------------+
 |     What       |            accessible via         |             Type             |